k0pernicus/website/content/posts/end_of_a_decade.md

 People are fighting in streets to preserve their part of humanity, sometimes for good (get rid of racism and sexism, the Black Lives Matter movements, the fight for individual rights & privacy, etc...)... and sometimes for bad.
 I want to believe it, mainly for you my son.

-Let's the next decade be the decade of change, and remember of the last five years as a big wrong turn.
+Let's the next decade be the decade of change, and remember of the past five years as a big wrong turn.
 To forget is a mistake, let's remember of this every time in order to make sure to **not repeat the same mistakes again**.

 As Eleanor Brown written, in _"The Weird Sisters"_: